zowe/docs-site/docs/user-guide/test-zen-doc_Sean.md

 10. In the **Planning window**, provide details for z/OS Unix locations, identifiers, and z/OSMF details.

 ### Setting z/OSMF Attributes (optional)
-Provide details as for z/OSMF.
+Provide details for z/OSMF.

 1. After specifying all the mandatory details , click **VALIDATE LOCATIONS**.

   You will receive a confirmation message for Java and Node.js locations.

 2. Click **Continue to Installation Options**.

 ## Choosing the Server Installation Type